Flag of Italy: The two world wars and the interwar period

 The tricolour flag was a symbol in both the trenches and in the civil sphere.
-The colours green, white and red were widely used as a stimulus to the general mobilization and moral sustenance of the civilian population, which was climbing a path that would have led to a very difficult situation, characterized by many deprivations.
+The colours green, white and red were widely used as a stimulus to the general mobilisation and moral sustenance of the civilian population, which was climbing a path that would have led to a very difficult situation, characterised by many deprivations.
 In the trenches, the tricolour was a fundamental symbol to spur the soldiers, while on the home front it was important for compacting and strengthening civil society.

 A woman, representing Italy, celebrates the Italian victory over Austria-Hungary in World War I with a tricolour over the newly conquered city of Trieste.

 During the flight over Vienna, on 9 August 1918 aerial flyer Gabriele D'Annunzio launched the tricolour leaflet over Vienna with which he exhorted the enemy to surrender and end the war.
 The Italian troops then entered Trieste in November 1918 following the victory in the battle of Vittorio Veneto, which ended the conflict with the retreat and the definitive defeat of the Austrians.
 The War Bulletin No. 1267 of 3 November 1918 by General Armando Diaz announced the Bollettino della Vittoria and the Bollettino della Vittoria Navale by few days, read:

 Our troops have occupied Trento and landed in Trieste.
 The tricolour flies over the Buonconsiglio Castle and the San Giusto tower.